 Clinical mental health counseling is the provision of professional counseling services, involving the application of principles of psychotherapy, human development, learning theory, group dynamics, and the etiology of mental illness and dysfunctional behavior to individuals, couples, families, and groups for the purposes of treating psychopathology and promoting optimal mental health.

 The master of science degree in clinical mental health counseling is designed for persons seeking employment in an agency counseling setting.
-The program qualifies students for New York State Licensure - Licensed Mental Health Counselor (LMHC).
+The 60-credit-hour program qualifies students for New York State Licensure - Licensed Mental Health Counselor (LMHC).
 Individuals can also apply for national certification as a professional counselor (NCC) and as a clinical mental health counselor (CMHC).
 (Additional years of experience are required for the certification.)

 Licensed Mental Health Counselor

 The Canadian Counseling and Psychotherapy Association and/or the Ontario College of Psychotherapy evaluate and approve certification; please check with these agencies regarding certification requirements.
 Niagara University is regionally accredited by the Middle States Association of Colleges and Schools Commission on Higher Education (3624 Market St., 2nd Floor West, Philadelphia, PA 19104).